J. Sterling Morton High School East: Academics

 Morton East's class of 2008 had an average composite ACT score of 16.8.
 70.3% of the senior class graduated.
-Morton East did not make Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
+Morton East did not make Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
 Neither the school overall, nor any of its three student subgroups met expectations in reading or mathematics.
 In addition, the school overall, and one of its student subgroups failed to meet minimum expectations in terms of graduation rates.
 As of 2009 school was listed as being in its fifth academic year.

 Some time prior to or during 2009 the school hired a "High Schools That Work" consultant that, along with the leader of the school's science department, gave instruction to science teachers on how to teach classes.
 Marge Scherer, author of Challenging the Whole Child: Reflections on Best Practices in Learning, Teaching and Leadership, wrote that the school decided to "reject" the demographics of the school, considered disadvantaged, "as an excuse for low science scores."

-In the year 2015, J. Sterling Morton High School District 201 was named the national leader among medium-sized school districts in expanding access to Advanced Placement program courses while improving AP exam performance.
+In the year 2015, J. Sterling Morton High School District 201 was named the national leader among medium-sized school districts in expanding access to Advanced Placement courses while improving AP exam performance.
 According to three years of AP data analysis, the number of Morton students enrolled in AP courses has gone up by 98% since 2011.
 Furthermore, there's been a 68% increase in the percentage of students scoring high enough to earn college credit.
 More than 2,350 students were enrolled in AP classes that year.